-- 2.08 Primary care practitioners play a vital role in early identification of infectious diseases; early identification of risk and diagnosis of infection can improve health outcome.
-Services for homeless migrants should promote and facilitate screening and treatment, e.g. HIV, Hepatitis B, C and HIV, and where appropriate haemoglobin electrophoresis and full antenatal screening.
-The PHE online Migrant Health Guide (launched Jan 2011) provides both a checklist to extend the standard new patient check for migrant patients and country specific advice on infectious disease risks. - 2.09 Healthcare practitioners should ensure that migrants are offered full immunisation according to the UK schedule.
-PHE provides regularly updated guidance on vaccinations of individuals with uncertain or incomplete immunisation status. - 2.10 Services should offer access to the full range of primary healthcare interventions, with referral to secondary care where appropriate.
+- 2.08 Primary care practitioners play a vital role in early identification of infectious diseases.
+Early identification of risk and diagnosis of infection can improve health outcomes.
+88 Services for homeless migrants should promote and facilitate screening and treatment, e.g. for HIV and hepatitis B and C, and, where appropriate, haemoglobin electrophoresis and full antenatal screening.
+The PHE online Migrant Health Guide (launched January 2011) provides both a checklist to extend the standard new patient check for migrant patients and country-specific advice on infectious disease risks.
+89 - 2.09 Healthcare practitioners should ensure that migrants are offered full immunisation according to the UK schedule.
+PHE provides regularly updated guidance on vaccinations of individuals with uncertain or incomplete immunisation status.90 - 2.10 Services should offer access to the full range of primary healthcare interventions, with referral to secondary care where appropriate.
 It is not the responsibility of the GP to ascertain eligibility for secondary care.
-Hospitals and primary care should be aware that antenatal care should always be considered immediate and necessary although the hospital may issue a bill. - 2.11 Mental Health Services for vulnerable migrants should be provided according to the detailed specification published by Mind.
-Stigma surrounding mental illness may be particularly marked in some migrant communities and may also inhibit some people from accessing services.
-Community based culturally appropriate health awareness programmes can reduce this stigma.
-Improving Access to Psychological Therapies (IAPT) services may not address the more complex long-term needs of vulnerable migrants and other options need to be available. - 2.12 Migrants often come from countries with very different health and social care services to the UK and they may have no or poor experience of primary and mental health services.
-Whole population services which recognise migrants' needs are more likely to reach them. - 2.13 Liaison with voluntary sector organisations such as the Refugee Council can enhance support for vulnerable migrants. - 2.14 Documentation of evidence of torture or violence.
-Healthworkers may be requested to provide a medical report.
-Confine your report to areas on which you are qualified to give an opinion e.g. a person's medical history and use of health services.
-Documentation in a medico-legal report of physical and psychological sequelae of torture requires specialist knowledge of the Istanbul Protocol.
+Hospitals and primary care providers should be aware that antenatal care should always be considered immediate and necessary, although the hospital may issue a bill. - 2.11 Mental health services for vulnerable migrants should be provided according to the detailed specification published by Mind.64 Stigma surrounding mental illness may be particularly marked in some migrant communities and may also inhibit some people from accessing services.
+Community-based, culturally appropriate health awareness programmes can reduce this stigma.
+Improving Access to Psychological Therapies (IAPT) services may not address the more complex long-term needs of vulnerable migrants, and other options need to be available. - 2.12 Migrants often come from countries with health and social care services very different from those in the UK, and they may have no or poor experience of primary and mental health services.
+Whole-population services that recognise migrants' needs are more likely to reach them. - 2.13 Liaison with voluntary sector organisations such as the Refugee Council can enhance support for vulnerable migrants.91 - 2.14 Documentation of evidence of torture or violence.
+Health workers may be requested to provide a medical report.
+Such reports should be confined to those areas on which the health worker is qualified to give an opinion, for example, a person's medical history and use of health services.
+Documentation in a medico-legal report of physical and psychological sequelae of torture requires specialist knowledge of the Istanbul Protocol.92